 GAA Pitch Dimensions

-As with most sports, there are specific rules for the GAA Pitch Dimensions.
+As with most sports, there are specific rules for the GAA pitch dimensions.
 That does not mean that every GAA pitch will be the same size.
 Rather, there is an established boundary in both width and length for a pitch.
 Some Gaelic clubs will have short and wide pitches, and others can have narrow and long.
+This can depend on things like the size of their stadium, and their style of play.

 GAA pitch dimensions vary between 130-145 meters in length.
 The longest possible Gaelic pitch in the league is 145m.
 Any field of play longer than this measurement would not be legal.
 There are similar restrictions for the width of the playing surface.
 The width of a GAA pitch must be between 80-90 meters.
 That means the narrowest legal pitch is 80m wide, and the official rule book does not permit less.